WHAT to Eat

 Protein requirements depend on your lean mass and activity level.

-While 0.8 g/kg LBM is an absolute minimum to prevent deficiency, we tend to find people do better in terms of nutrient density and satiety with closer to 1.8 g/kg LBM or, ideally 2.2 g/kg LBM.
-These higher levels of dietary protein help prevent muscle loss during rapid weight loss and support muscle growth and recovery after training.
-However, getting this much protein can be challenging if you also eat less frequently and consume fewer calories overall.
+Higher levels of dietary protein help prevent muscle loss during rapid weight loss and support muscle growth and recovery after training.
+However, getting this much protein can be challenging if you eat less frequently and consume fewer calories.

-In percentage terms, we find people achieve better satiety and fat loss when they slowly work up to 40% or more of their energy from protein.
-However, rather than simply eating more high-protein foods, this is attained by consuming adequate protein while dialling back easily accessible energy from fat and carbs.
+In percentage terms, people achieve better satiety and fat loss when they slowly work up to 40% or more of their energy from protein.
+However, rather than simply eating more highprotein foods, this is attained by consuming adequate protein while dialling back easily accessible energy from fat and carbs.
 Therefore, we recommend you slowly dial up the protein % of your diet.
 You only need to increase your protein % if your current way of eating is not yielding weight loss.

 You can use our macro calculator to see how much protein you need, and you can track your intake in Cronometer for a few days to see what you are getting from your current diet.
+If you want to skip the calculations, the table below shows what 1.4 g/kg LBM looks like (assuming 15% BF for men and 25% for women).

 height